hetu-project/HIPs/HIPS/hip-1.md

     Different types of proposals have different acceptance methods.

-    `HIP-a`
+    `HIP-A`

     The proposal first needs to be voted on by the HIP committee.
 After approval, it needs to undergo a sufficiently long period of testing on the testnet.
-Then, it will be publicly discussed and confirmed for acceptance through a vote by Hetu DAO.
+Then, it will be publicly discussed and confirmed for acceptance through a vote by Hetu Core.

-    `HIP-b`
+    `HIP-B`

     A carefully selected acceptance team will review and accept the proposal.
 Some members of the HIP committee will be assigned to review the delivery and request changes on the delivery.
 Their feedback needs to be resolved before a proposal is accepted.

-    `HIP-c`
+    `HIP-C`

     Criteria for acceptance of proposals:
     - They should make sense.